IsaacSchemm/webrtc-permissions-ui-toggle/README.md

 So be sure to only turn it on when you need to use WebRTC, and turn it off once you're done with it.

-Closing the entire application, or uninstalling the extension, will always turn off the override.
+Closing the entire application, or disabling or removing the extension, will always turn off the override.
 If you want, you can also have it turn off whenever a new browser window is opened.

 Instructions
 ------------